-As of December 31, 2024, the largest 100 Bitcoin wallets held approximately 15% of the Bitcoin in circulation.
-Moreover, it is possible that other persons or entities control multiple wallets that collectively hold a significant amount of Bitcoin, even if they individually only hold a small amount, and it is possible that some of these wallets are controlled by the same person or entity.
-As a result of this concentration of ownership, large sales or distributions by such holders could have an adverse effect on the market price of Bitcoin.
+As of December 31, 2024, the largest 100 Ether wallets held approximately 21.9% of the Ether in circulation.
+Moreover, it is possible that other persons or entities control multiple wallets that collectively hold a significant amount of Ether, even if they individually only hold a small amount, and it is possible that some of these wallets are controlled by the same person or entity.
+As a result of this concentration of ownership, large sales or distributions by such holders could have an adverse effect on the market price of Ether.

-If the digital asset award for mining blocks and transaction fees for recording transactions on the Bitcoin Network are not sufficiently high to incentivize miners, or if certain jurisdictions continue to limit or otherwise regulate mining activities, miners may cease expanding processing power or demand high transaction fees, which could negatively impact the value of Bitcoin and the value of the Shares.
+If the digital asset award or transaction fees for recording transactions on the Ethereum Network are not sufficiently high to incentivize validators, or if certain jurisdictions continue to limit or otherwise regulate validating activities, validators may cease expanding validating power or demand high transaction fees, which could negatively impact the value of Ether and the value of the Shares.

-If the digital asset rewards for mining blocks or the transaction fees for recording transactions on the Bitcoin Network are not sufficiently high to incentivize miners, or if certain jurisdictions continue to limit or otherwise regulate mining activities, miners may cease expending processing power to mine blocks and confirmations of transactions on the Bitcoin Blockchain could be slowed.
-Currently, the fixed reward for solving a new block is 3.125 Bitcoin per block.
-The amount of Bitcoin rewarded for solving a new block is expected to decrease by half after every 210,000 blocks.
-The next halving is expected to occur mid-2028 and roughly every four years thereafter, until the amount of Bitcoin in existence reaches the pre-determined 21 million Bitcoin.
+In 2021, the Ethereum Network implemented the EIP-1559 upgrade.
+EIP-1559 changed the methodology used to calculate transaction fees paid to Ether validators (then called "miners") in such a manner that reduced the total net issuance of Ether fees paid to miners.
+If the digital asset awards for validating blocks or the transaction fees for recording transactions on the Ethereum Network are not sufficiently high to incentivize validators, or if certain jurisdictions continue to limit or otherwise regulate validating activities, validators may cease expending validating power to validate blocks and confirmations of transactions on the Blockchain could be slowed.
 For example, the realization of one or more of the following risks could materially adversely affect the value of the Shares: